Actor and Filmmaker in Los Angeles, California

 At the age of five, Lynn made her debut on the stage of The Metropolitan Opera House.
 She has been performing ever since.

-On TV, she has guest starred on "Silicon Valley," “Fear the Walking Dead," "NCIS,” “Numbers,” nearly all of NBC’s “Law and Order” shows, and held recurring roles on “All My Children” and the NBC pilot “The Singles Table,” opposite John Cho and Alicia Silverstone.
-She stars as “Sophie” in the comedy webseries “Nice Girls Crew” (Comcast/CAAM).
+On TV, she has guest starred on "Silicon Valley," “Fear the Walking Dead," "NCIS,” “Numbers,” nearly all of NBC’s “Law and Order” shows, and held recurring roles on “All My Children,”"The Affair," and "Shameless."

-Since 2009, Lynn has become known as a successful blogger and body image activist.
-Her food videos with BuzzFeed, Hello Giggles, ISATV, and Tastemade's Facet have reached over 30 million views.
-She has been recognized with numerous awards, including both the People's & Editor's Choice for CBS LA's Most Valuable Blogger.
+Since 2009, Lynn has become known as an award-winning blogger (The Actor's Diet, Thick Dumpling Skin) and body image activist.
+Her food videos with BuzzFeed, Hello Giggles, ISATV, and Tastemade's Facet have reached over 40 million views.
 Marie Claire Magazine named her the “New Generation of Social Activists."
 As a spokesperson for NEDA, she is a sought-after speaker, invited to National Conferences and College campuses.
-Lynn was the Acting Ambassador for Skype for 2 years.
+Lynn was the first Acting Ambassador chosen by Skype.

 Lynn is also a musician, having studied classical piano since the age of seven.
 Vocally, she is experienced with all types of music – from a cappella (she was the musical director of her group at Wesleyan and The Brearley School) to punk rock (in 2012 she sang with Dischord Record’s E.D.
 Sedgwick on their European tour).

 In 2016, Lynn won the Best Actor award at NBC Shorts Festival for her role in "Parachute Girls."
-She has a holding deal with NBC.
+She was awarded a holding deal with NBC.